- South Carolina

 Downtown Atlanta sits about 20 kilometers north of Hartsfield-Jackson Atlanta International Airport.
 Pick up a rental car and drive north on Interstate Highway 85.
 The top destinations are clustered in three areas in the heart of the city: downtown, Midtown and the Sweet Auburn Historic District.
 Take two to three days to explore them.

 Start by celebrating local icons, from Coca-Cola and CNN to Martin Luther King Jr. and Jimmy Carter.
-Sample Coke products from around the globe at the World of Coca-Cola in downtown.
-Next door, the Center for Civil and Human Rights spotlights freedom and equality movements in the United States and abroad.
+Sample Coke products from around the globe at the World of Coca-Cola downtown.
+Next door, the National Center for Civil and Human Rights spotlights freedom and equality movements in the USA and abroad.
 The sites are across from Centennial Olympic Park, built for the 1996 Olympic Games.

 Where to Eat in Atlanta

-The dining scene is bold and global in its reach, but Atlanta never forgets its Southern roots.
+The dining scene is bold and global in its reach, but the Georgia city never forgets its Southern roots.
 In Midtown, Mary Mac’s Tea Room serves up Southern favorites like pimento cheese, fried chicken and peach cobbler.
 Barbecue and live blues music draw crowds to Fat Matt’s Rib Shack.

-For Southern classics with gourmet flair, try South City Kitchen in Midtown, while cocktails, small plates and lofty views are the draw at the revolving Polaris atop the Hyatt Regency Atlanta downtown.
+For Southern classics with gourmet flair, try South City Kitchen, also in Midtown, while cocktails, small plates and lofty views are the draw at the revolving Polaris atop the Hyatt Regency Atlanta downtown.

 Getting to Charleston

-Towering images of three U.S. Civil War figures — Confederate President Jefferson Davis, and Generals Robert E. Lee and Thomas J. “Stonewall” Jackson — are carved into the granite face of Stone Mountain northeast of downtown Atlanta.
-From there, drive east on Interstate Highway 20 to the State House in Columbia, South Carolina.
+From Atlanta, drive east on Interstate Highway 20.
+Take a quick detour to the State House in Columbia, South Carolina.
 Bronze stars mark the six spots where cannonballs hit the building during the Civil War.
 Continue east on Interstate Highway 26 to Charleston.

 Where to Start in Charleston